Fire and Emergency Services Department

 Please visit Canadian VOLUNTEER Firefighters website for more information on what it takes to be a Volunteer Firefighter.

-Permits are FREE of charge and must be renewed each year.
-To obtain a permit, please fill out an application and attach a sketch with distances to property lines and buildings and drop off the information at the Fernie Fire Hall at 692-3rd Avenue.
+Permits must be renewed each year.
+To obtain a permit, please fill out an application and attach a sketch with distances to property lines and buildings and drop off the information at City Hall.
+Please note that applications must be complete to be considered.

 Fire Bans and Advisories